merenlab/anvio/anvio/docs/programs/anvi-run-interacdome.md

 The full process that this program goes through is detailed in [this blog post by Evan Kiefl](https://merenlab.org/2020/07/22/interacdome/).
 In summary, this program runs the HMM search against all of the genes in your %(contigs-db)s, parses and filters the results, and then stores the per-residue binding frequencies for each gene into the %(contigs-db)s.

-Before running this program, you'll have to have run %(anvi-setup-interacdome)s to set up a local copy of [InteracDome's tab-separated files](https://interacdome.princeton.edu/#tab-6136-4), as well as %(anvi-setup-pfams)s.
+Before running this program, you'll have to have run %(anvi-setup-interacdome)s to set up a local copy of [InteracDome's tab-separated files](https://interacdome.princeton.edu/#tab-6136-4).

 ### Parameters